tj5miniop/tj5os-cosmic/README.md

 A personal project based on Bazzite, utilising the KDE plasma desktop environment. tj5os aims to provide a lean and minimal starting point to users.

-Bazaar is installed by default to easily get your favourite applications from flathub Automatic updates enabled
+### Bazaar is installed by default to easily get your favourite applications from flathub

-Steam + Gamescope installed as well as the CachyOS kernel to get top-notch gaming performance on a stable system
+### Automatic updates enabled

+### Steam + Gamescope installed.
+Gamescope session available in all images (deck image automatically boots to it)
 ## Upcoming features
 Faugus Launcher Integration
 LSFG-VK (Lossless Scaling)